Norman Foster: Early life and education

-Norman Robert Foster was born in 1935 in Reddish, 2 mi north of Stockport, then a part of Lancashire.
-He was the only child of Robert and Lilian Foster (née Smith).
-The family moved to Levenshulme, near Manchester, where they lived in poverty.
+Norman Robert Foster was born in 1935 in Reddish, 2 mi north of Stockport, formerly a part of Lancashire but by then incorporated into the County Borough of Stockport.
+He was the only child of Robert and Lilian Foster (born Smith).
+The family moved to Levenshulme, a neighbouring suburb of Manchester, where they lived in poverty.
 His father was a machine painter at the Metropolitan-Vickers works in Trafford Park, which influenced Norman to take up engineering, design, and, ultimately, architecture.
 His mother worked in a local bakery.
-Foster's parents were diligent and hard workers who often had neighbours and family members look after her son, which Foster later believed restricted his relationship with his mother and father.
+Foster's parents were diligent and hard workers who often had neighbours and family members look after their son, which Foster later believed restricted his relationship with his mother and father.

 Foster attended Burnage Grammar School for Boys in Burnage, where he was bullied by fellow pupils and took up reading.
 He considered himself quiet and awkward in his early years.
 At 16, he left school and passed an entrance exam for a trainee scheme set up by Manchester Town Hall, which led to his first job, an office junior and clerk in the treasurer's department.
 In 1953, Foster completed his national service in the Royal Air Force, choosing the air force because aircraft had been a longtime hobby.
 Upon returning to Manchester, Foster went against his parents' wishes and sought employment elsewhere.
 He had seven O-levels by this time, and applied to work at a duplicating machine company, telling the interviewer he had applied for the prospect of a company car and a £1,000 salary.
 Instead, he became an assistant to a contract manager at a local architects, John E. Beardshaw and Partners.
 The staff advised him that if he wished to become an architect, he should prepare a portfolio of drawings using the perspective and shop drawings from Beardshaw's practice as an example.
 Beardshaw was so impressed with Foster's drawings that he promoted him to the drawing department.

-In 1956, Foster began study at the School of Architecture and City Planning, part of the University of Manchester.
+In 1956 Foster began study at the School of Architecture and City Planning, part of the Victoria University of Manchester.
 He was ineligible for a maintenance grant, so he took part-time jobs to fund his studies, including an ice-cream salesman, bouncer, and night shifts at a bakery making crumpets.
 During this time, he also studied at the local library in Levenshulme.
 His talent and hard work was recognised in 1959 when he won £105 and a RIBA silver medal for what he described as "a measured drawing of a windmill".
 The windmill he drew was Bourn Windmill, Cambridgeshire.
-After graduating in 1961, Foster won the Henry Fellowship to Yale School of Architecture in New Haven, Connecticut, where he met future business partner Richard Rogers and earned his master's degree.
-At the suggestion of Vincent Scully, the pair travelled across America for a year.
+After graduating in 1961, Foster won the Henry Fellowship to the Yale School of Architecture in New Haven, Connecticut, where he met future business partner Richard Rogers and earned his master's degree.
+At the suggestion of Yale art historian Vincent Scully, the pair travelled across America for a year to study architecture.